 (2) Cell wall –

-All bacterial cells are covered by a strong, rigid cell wall.
-It is about 49 to 140 microns in thickness and lies just outside the plasma membrane.
-It is formed of carbohydrate polypeptide peptidoglycan Thai Koi acid polyphosphate polymer some lipids’ phosphorus inorganic salts and a derivative called muramic acid.
-It also contains amino acids, the diaminopimelic acid.
+A strong, rigid cell wall covers all bacterial cells.
+It is about 49 to 140 microns thick and lies outside the plasma membrane.
+It comprises carbohydrate polypeptide peptidoglycan Thai Koi acid polyphosphate polymer, some lipids’ phosphorus inorganic salts, and a derivative called muramic acid.
+It also contains amino acids, such as diaminopimelic acid.

 (3) Plasma membrane –